• Skip to primary navigation

 • 1 15-ounce can pinto beans (drained & rinsed)

-• 1 Tablespoon hot sauce (I use Frank's)
+• 1 Tablespoon hot sauce (I use Frank's.
+Use less if using a very hot brand.)

 • 2 teaspoons olive oil